teiniker/teiniker-lectures-arduino/embedded-programming/hardware-abstraction/introduction/README.md

 The **line between software and firmware** is typically not so well defined as the line between code and hardware.
-One of our jobs as an embedded software devloper is to firm up that line.
+One of our jobs as an embedded software developer is to firm up that line.

 ![Embedded Architecture Layers](figures/Embedded-Architecture-Layered.png)